-With the rise of open access, some major publishers are factoring in discounted or free Article Processing Charges (APCs) to journal subscription deals.
+To facilitate open access, some journal publishers are including Article Processing Charges (APCs) in journal subscription deals, so authors can make their research articles open access at no additioanl cost.
 The Library spends the bulk of its resource budget on journal subscription fees and currently has journal subscriptions with all the major publishers.
-These discounted or free APCs are collectively known as ‘offset APCs’.
-The Library now has access to information about offset APCs which we are making available to research-active staff at the university.
+The Library now has agreements with some of them that cover the cost of APCs for researchers at the university.

-The Edinburgh Napier University Open Access Policy states we are a Green open access route university.
-However, to make full advantage of offset APCs we are making this information available to help you find out if there are any offset APCs offered by the publisher of your target journal.
-Regardless of whether you use an offset APC or not, you still need to deposit your work in the research repository.
+The Edinburgh Napier University Open Access Policy states that we are a Green open access route university, encouraging researchers to deposit their research in the repository.
+However, to make full advantage of publisher deals, the information below can help you find out whether the publisher of your target journal is part of one of these deals.
+Regardless of whether you make use of these deals or not, you still need to deposit your work in the research repository.

 We aim to keep the information up to date but please be aware that this is a developing area that can change very quickly.
-Publishers could withdraw offers at any time, at short notice, or without any notice at all.
+Publishers could withdraw offers at any time, at short notice.

-How can I find out if the publisher of my target journal is offering offset APCs?
+How can I find out if open access costs are covered for the publisher of my target journal?

 Check the list of publishers and their offers in the table below.